cudeso/security-screening/securityonion/README.md

 ## Python virtual environment

-Create the Python virtual environment
+Create the Python virtual environment (or use the one from ISO)

 ```
 python3 -m venv venv